-To make Gyros I pair thin slices of this meat with pita bread, lettuce, tomato, onions, feta cheese, and Tzatziki sauce, (I am still working on the recipe for the latter).
-Although it tastes great on its own which is good since I usually run out of pita bread before running out of meat.
-The meat also freezes well.
+To make Gyros I pair thin slices of this meat with pita bread, lettuce, tomato, onions, feta cheese, and tzatziki sauce.
+It tastes great on its own or part of a salad, which is good since I usually run out of pita bread before running out of meat.
+This recipe can also easily be cut in half although the meat freezes well.
+Note that a half recipe takes much less time in the oven (about 20 minutes), so keep that in mind.

 Timing